 - 60 g | 2 oz small pasta shapes I used stellini

 - 4 tbsp finely chopped fresh flat-leaf parsley

 - 1 tbsp lemon juice or to taste

 - freshly grated Parmesan optional

 - Salt and pepper to season

-- Heat 2 tbsp of olive oil in a large saucepan.
-Add the onion, leeks and caster sugar and fry over medium-low heat for 5 minutes.
+- Heat the olive oil (or use a cooking spray) in a large saucepan.
+Add the onion, leeks, celery, carrots, bay leaves and salt.
+Cook over medium-low heat, stirring occasionally for 10 minutes.

-- Stir in the beans, chopped tomatoes and stock.
+- Add the beans, chopped tomatoes and vegetable stock.
 Season with salt and pepper and bring to the boil.

-- Reduce the heat, partly cover the pot with a lid and simmer for 25 minutes.
+- Reduce the heat, partially cover the pot with a lid and simmer for 25 minutes.